 Timeless style with simple lines and superb construction ensure each furniture piece's longevity both aesthetically and physically.
 Our timber range is not static as we constantly strive to produce new pieces in line with our policy of quality and individuality.

 Each piece of Cranfields wooden furniture is handcrafted in New Zealand by one cabinet maker from start to finish.
-Traditional techniques like dovetailing, floating drawers and pegging not only add character they also ensure the structural integrity of the furniture.
+Traditional hand making techniques like dovetailing, floating drawers and pegging not only add character they also ensure the structural integrity of the furniture.

 After construction each timber surface area is hand planed many times to achieve a softened aged look.
 Layers of furniture stain are then hand applied building up to a rich luminous colour of your choice.